 At the beginning of your studies, you will take an entrance exam so that we can provide you with the best possible support.

-Discover the wide range of other languages that you, as a University of Applied Sciences Wiener Neustadt student, can learn free of charge:
+Discover the wide range of other languages that you, as a University of Applied Sciences Wiener Neustadt student, can learn on a voluntary basis:

 Depending on your language level, you will learn to deal with everyday or more complex situations.
 Our courses are based on the Common European Framework of Reference for Languages (CEFR):